neekhilsingh/doc-scanner-ocr/README.md

 scanner/preprocessing.py
 ```

+---

 ### 2. Document Detection

 After detecting the edges, the program searches for contours.

 The contours are checked to find a suitable four-sided contour.
-If one is found, its four points are used as the corners of the document.
+If a suitable contour is found, its four points are used as the corners of the document.

 This is mainly handled in: